rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/method-hooks.md

 // hooksProcessed: 0

 // You can also pass a dictionary of Object.<String, Hook> like typical Meteor.methods.
-// The two functions available are `Reaction.MethodHooks.beforeMethods` and `Reaction.MethodHooks.afterMethods`.
+// The two functions available are `DemandethodHooks.beforeMethods` and `DeDemandhodHooks.afterMethods`.
 //
 // Original example method: "cart/addToCart": function (cartId, productId, variantData, quantity)
 //